-(All dollar amounts, except share and per share amounts, are stated in thousands)
+(Amounts in thousands, except share and per share amounts)

 1. NATURE OF BUSINESS AND BASIS OF PRESENTATION

 Yield10 Bioscience, Inc. ("Yield10" or the "Company") is an agricultural bioscience company that is developing the oilseed Camelina sativa ("Camelina") as a platform crop for large scale production of low carbon sustainable seed products to address: